 Major: Art History

 Graduate Concentrations: Medieval Studies (available to M.A. and Ph.D.); Writing Studies (Ph.D. only)

 The School of Art and Design offers the Master of Arts in Art Education and in Art History, the Master of Education in Art Education, the Master of Fine Arts in Art and Design, the Doctor of Philosophy in Art Education, and the Doctor of Philosophy in Art History.
 In addition to the listed concentrations, we also offer a specialization in New Media in the M.F.A. program.

 Applications are considered for Fall Semester admissions only.
 The Art History Program requires Graduate Record Examination (GRE) scores.
-International applicants or applicants who are not native English speakers must present a TOEFL score of at least 590 on the paper-based version, 250 score on the Computer-based exam, and a score of 96 on IBT exam.
+International applicants or applicants who are not native English speakers must present a recent TOEFL score of at least 590 on the paper-based version, 250 score on the Computer-based exam, and a score of 96 on IBT exam.
 Applications are not currently being accepted for the concentration in Printmaking.

 Graduate Teaching Experience

 Although teaching is not a general Graduate College requirement, experience in teaching is considered an important part of the graduate experience for master and doctoral students.

 Facilities and Resources